 The Edison State Office of Veterans Services gives you and your family a single point of contact.
 We provide academic, referral and personal support services to help ease access to higher education, foster success and build community.
 We also network with area veterans organizations to provide support services to veterans on campus.

-Financial Aid Assistance Assistance with applying for and utilizing your benefits and other financial aid.
+Financial Aid Assistance You are encouraged to explore all available financial aid opportunities.
+Our Financial Aid Specialists can assist you in applying for and utilizing your benefits and other aid.

 Academic Advising Educational planning and advising.
 Special emphasis on credit for skills gained in military services.